ibm3650/asncpp/README.md

 - [ ] Use compile-time functions
 - [ ] Documentations for all classes
 - [ ] Decoding and encoding make as coroutine
+- [ ] Check type of appended child in constructed types
+- [ ] Constructor as initializer lists in format like json

 Integer type: